Marc Jurado: Early career

 After giving the offer some consideration, Jurado ended his three-year spell with Can Rull and joined Barcelona's youth academy in 2011.
 Early into his career with Barcelona, he scored one of the quickest goals ever scored by the Spanish club at any level - notching a goal after 5 seconds against Viladecans.

 Manchester United

 In May 2020, Jurado began being strongly linked with English Premier League side Manchester United, having rejected the offer of a contract extension at Barcelona.
 He announced his departure from the Catalan club at the end of June, further fuelling rumours of his move to the Red Devils.
 Eventually, after a delay in paperwork being finalised, the signing was completed, and Jurado was announced as a Manchester United player in September 2020.

 He signed his first professional contract with United in April 2021.
+Following the injuries to Luke Shaw and Tyrell Malacia, Jurado was named on the bench for the first time on 16 April, ahead of the Premier League match against Nottingham Forest.

+Espanyol

+On 1 September 2023, Jurado joined Espanyol on a permanent transfer, being assigned to the B-team in Segunda Federación.

 International career

 Jurado was called up to the Spain under-17 side on 25 May 2021 for the trainings in May.
 Jurado was called up to the Spain under-18 side on 15 February 2022 for the friendly match against Denmark.

 He made his under-19 debut in 2022, and in the same year was promoted to the under-20 side.